f1se4/portfolio/md/molletweather/MolletWeather.md

 Our value 'VALOR_LECTURA' it's in the correct type, we will have to check that it's the same in all the process, 'CODI_VARIABLE' will have to be the same type as 'CODI_VARIABLE' of *df_var*, as it is, so we could merge in the next steps.

-'DATA_LECUTRA' is a date which will help us to simplify the model by days, and help us to eliminate some hours non-mesured data, but in the future we will try to do hourly as for raining reasons microstate of the weather could be really important.
+'DATA_LECUTRA' is a date which will help us to simplify the model by days, and help us to eliminate some hours non-measured data.

-### Joining measure information detail with measurement value
+### Joining mesure information detail with mesurement value

 We are going to Merge both datasets using 'CODI_VARIABLE' as key element.